haberdashPI/Weber.jl/README.md

 This is working for my own purposes, and I am running pilot experiments in it now.
 It has not been throughly tested yet however, but will be as I finalize those studies.
-Many of the individual functions are documented but there is useful functionality that has not yet been documented, and there is no user manual.
+Individual functions are documented but there is is no user manual.
 Please feel free to use it, but use at your own risk.

 # Installation